LinkedSoftwareDependencies/Article-System-Components/content/system.md

 ### Implementation

-Components.js has been implemented in TypeScript, and is available on GitHub ([https://github.com/LinkedSoftwareDependencies/Components.js](https://github.com/LinkedSoftwareDependencies/Components.js)) under the MIT license.
+Components.js has been implemented in TypeScript, and is available on [GitHub](cite:cites link:github:componentsjs) under the MIT license.
-At the time of writing, the latest release is at version 4.4.1, which is published via the npm package manager ([https://www.npmjs.com/package/componentsjs](https://www.npmjs.com/package/componentsjs)).
+At the time of writing, the latest release is at version 4.4.1, which is published via the [npm package manager](cite:cites link:npm:componentsjs).

 Due to the critical nature of this framework, it is being tested thoroughly.